How to Start a Blog in 2022 (A Step-by-Step Guide)

 Blogging is becoming a profession.
 Simple as that.

-Disclosure: Some of the links below are affiliate links and I earn a commission if you buy a product or service using those links.
+Some of the links below are affiliate links which means I may earn a commission if you make a purchase through them.
+You can read my full disclosure here.

 Before we get started, in case you are curious, this is what led me to start a blog: